Why Do Monsteras Have Holes? + Other Plant Questions

 I’m not far from Cornell University, so I took the liberty to ask if Pilea Peperomioides are in fact poisonous to cats and dogs.
 The answer in short was no. They belong to the Pilea family, which is full of pet safe specimens like Creeping Charlie and the Aluminum Plant.
 So don’t fret!
 However, the same rules apply like any other pet safe plant – if eaten in its entirety, it can still result in an upset tummy and an unhappy plant mom (or dad).
 So, as always, watch your pets and your plant.
 If they seem really interested, you may want to move said plant to another location.

-Why are Some Plants Toxic to Pets and Not Others?
+Why are Some Plants Toxic and Not Others?

 Before I even started this blog, I wondered why some plants are toxic to pets while other’s are safe.
 I don’t want to get too sciencey, but I think this is important to know.
 Yes, it’s helpful to have a list of safe/unsafe plants to pets at your fingertips but it’s also important to know why.
 So, why are some plants toxic?